Frenetic Random Activity Periods, known as FRAPs for short, is a term that a lot of owners are not aware of. However, you may know the term zoomies!

 Zoomies and FRAPs are the same things.
 They are short bursts of energy that leads to a hyper moment.
 You’ve probably seen your dog suddenly start sprinting around your house and playing with everything.
 But where has this come from?
 Knowing about this helps to explain the normal behavior, but can also explain how they are coping with possible anxiety or nervousness.

 We are going to dive into the whys and hows concerning dog zoomies.
 We will also take a look at the science behind FRAPs and what causes this to occur.
 Could dog zoomies ever be a bad thing and how can I redirect the energy are two of the many questions we will be answering below.
 Take a look!

-FRAPs are periods when your dog or cat suddenly feel a burst of energy.
-Usually this can be seen as them suddenly getting up and running to one side of the room than the other.
+FRAPs are periods when your dog or cat suddenly feels a burst of energy.
+Usually, this can be seen as them suddenly getting up and running to one side of the room and then the other.
+It can also be seeing your dog running in circles.
 Frenetic Random Activity Periods, also known as zoomies or scumbling, can take place at any point in the day.
 It is common though for a dog to experience them late in the evening or even in the middle of the night, hence why they may also be called midnight crazies.
 If you’ve never had a dog before then this sudden energy burst could be a worry.
 However, we can confirm that they are a part of normal dog behavior.

 When and Why Do They Happen?

 Behaviorists and scientists are still working on understanding FRAPs and why they occur.
 However, a lot of the causes and behavior behind it is still unexplained.
 We will go through the causes and any facts about zoomies that have been discovered so far to help explain this interesting dog phenomenon.